 The country management analyze and prioritize these observations at country-level SCDD Governance Committee meetings.
 This enables the selection of improvement measures to address root causes and respond to adverse impacts in the most appropriate way.
 We track the effectiveness of the response using KPIs, internal evaluation, assessments, and on-site investigations.
 We also consult relevant stakeholders, such as government authorities, civil society, members of affected communities, workers' organizations and workers.
 Our main objective at present is to align all our processes with the five-step framework.
 To ensure a streamlined and consistent approach, we continuously map synergies between our SCDD process and the ALP program with the Sustainable Tobacco Program, an industry-wide platform enabling businesses to collaborate on human rights, environmental issues, and other sustainability challenges, and to drive sustainable agriculture through a continuous improvement process.
-Read more on ALP in our booklet ALP progress update Target AGRICULTURAL LABOR PRACTICES We will implement our Agricultural Labor Practices (ALP) program in all sourcing countries by 2025.
-Progress Towards the 2025 ALP target 2022 Progress 100% of our supplying entities to report on ALP 94% of our supplying entities reported against ALP 100% of our growers to be covered by ALP 100% of our directly contracted growers and 98% of our leaf merchants' growers were covered by ALP 100% of tobacco leaf volumes to be covered by ALP 83% of our volumes were covered by ALP Historical data Our target is to implement ALP in all the countries we source from by 2025.
+Read more on ALP in our booklet [] ALP progress update Target AGRICULTURAL LABOR PRACTICES We will implement our Agricultural Labor Practices (ALP) program in all sourcing countries by 2025.
+Progress Towards the 2025 ALP target 2023 Progress 100% of our supplying entities to report on ALP 99% of our supplying entities reported against ALP 100% of our growers to be covered by ALP 100% of our directly contracted growers and 99.9% of our leaf merchants' growers were covered by ALP 100% of tobacco leaf volumes to be covered by ALP 89% of our volumes were covered by ALP Historical data Our target is to implement ALP in all the countries we source from by 2025.
 Our sourcing base changes from year to year due to new acquisitions or closures, demand to supply impact, and climate change.
-In spite of these changes, we made progress in 2022 by implementing ALP in Bangladesh and Ethiopia, conducting supply chain impact assessments in Tanzania, Brazil and Indonesia to enable the development of targeted action plans, and delivering supply chain due diligence webinars and learning platforms.
-We have a clear plan to continue the progress in 2023.
+In spite of these changes, we made progress in 2023.
+An example is the review of the ALP booklet that will be published in 2024.
+We have a clear plan to continue the progress in 2024.
 A credible, impactful implementation of our programs and processes requires time and effort.

 Find out more about how we plan to achieve this target, below.
-100% of our supplying entities to report on ALP Progress so far: of all the entities that provided us with tobacco leaf, either directly or through leaf merchants, 94% reported against ALP in 2022.
-SUPPLYING ENTITIES REPORTING DIRECTLY CONTRACTED GROWERS & LEAF MERCHANTS
+100% of our supplying entities to report on ALP Progress so far: of all the entities that provided us with tobacco leaf, either directly or through leaf merchants, 99% reported against ALP in 2023.

-100% of our growers to be covered by ALP

-Progress so far: in 2022, 100% of our directly contracted growers and 98% of the growers supplying through our leaf merchants were covered by ALP.
+100% of our growers to be covered by ALP Progress so far: in 2023, 100% of our directly contracted growers and our leaf merchants' growers were covered by ALP.

-GROWERS COVERED BY ALP (%)